ddigiorg/pattern-sequence-predictor/README.md

 ### Knowledge

 Intelligence aquires knowledge, sequences of patterns, by observing its environment through sensors (eyes, ears, noses, tounges, nerves, etc.) and influencing its environment through motors (muscles, vocal cords, etc).
 Knowledge is stored in memory, learning, and intelligence uses what it has learned to make predictions about reoccouring events and influence events so that future events may occour.
-In the neocortex, a specific set of neurons activate when it observes a pattern or sequence of patterns.
-Activated neurons cause some neurons to enter a "predictive" state, expecting to be activated soon.  <WIP>

 ### Perspective